 The Institute’s mission is to encourage historians in all fields—social, economic, cultural, intellectual, environmental, demographic, military, political, diplomatic—to consider how the particular regions, themes and issues they study have contributed to, and been shaped by, global processes of historical change.
 Looking at history from a global perspective encourages comparative analysis—the systematic exploration of the differences as well as the similarities among diverse eras, cultures, societies, and peoples.

 To this end, the Institute seeks to bring historians of diverse interests together to explore the interconnections among their fields of study.
 It aspires to promote a deeper understanding among the general public, educators, and policy professionals of how our world has been shaped by history.

 All faculty, graduate students, and other members of the academic and scholarly community in metropolitan Washington and beyond are welcome at GIGH seminars and workshops.
-To have your name added to an e-mail notification list for any given seminar, or to request a copy of a paper in advance of a session, please contact the seminar chair(s), as indicated below.
-If you would like to be added to an email list for GIGH events, or if you have any questions, please contact LT Fowler, GIGH Program Coordinator.
+To have your name added to an e-mail notification list for any given seminar, or to request a copy of a paper in advance of a session, please contact the seminar chair(s), as indicated on the individual series' pages.
+If you would like to be added to an email list for GIGH events, or if you have any questions, please contact the GIGH Program Coordinator, Christopher Seeling.